 This means you will never be tied to investing a set amount, and instead will only invest a portion of what you have already saved.
 By doing this it means you will not have to choose between whether you will save or invest each month.
 Instead, you will ensure that you can always do both.

-4. Take care of your essentials first then save and invest the rest
+4. Take care of your essentials first

 Whilst it’s usually recommended to schedule your savings to come out the same day as your paycheque – for those on irregular incomes this can be impractical.